appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 3. Test your provider

-After you finished adding your new provider to Appwrite, you should be able to see it in your Appwrite console.
+After you finish adding your new provider to Appwrite, you should be able to see it in your Appwrite console.
 Navigate to 'Project > Users > Providers' and check your new provider's settings form.

-> To start Appwrite console from the source code, you can simply run `docker-compose up -d'.
+> To start the Appwrite console from the source code, you can simply run `docker-compose up -d'.

 Add credentials and check both a successful and a failed login (where the user denies integration on the provider page).